aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 The first line may be different on your machine (especially if you use Windows), and it may be invoked slightly differently than what is shown below.
-Here are a few more execution runs to show you some other errors.
+Here are a few more execution runs to show you both successful execution runs and runs with some errors.
 You should test it beyond these!
 We are certainly going to when we grade your assignment...

 ```
+$ ./btc-parse.py ~/Dropbox/git/ccc/hws/btcparser/blk00000-b1.blk
+no errors 1 blocks
 $ ./btc-parse.py ~/Dropbox/git/ccc/hws/btcparser/blk00000-f10.blk
 no errors 10 blocks
 $ ./btc-parse.py ~/Dropbox/git/ccc/hws/btcparser/blk00000-f100.blk